Josh-XT/Josh-XT/README.md

 Use Boxes (Gnome Virtual Machine software) to create a new Windows 10 VM with 16GB RAM and 150GB storage.

-This script downloads and installs packages from Chocolatey, then the script creates a scheduled task to ensure those packages are always installed and up to date daily.
+The **Windows-Setup.ps1** script downloads and installs packages from Chocolatey, then the script creates a scheduled task to ensure those packages are always installed and up to date daily.
 Packages can be found on [Chocolatey's website](https://chocolatey.org).

-The package list can be modified any time, it is located at ``C:\ProgramData\Automation\packages.csv``.
+The package list used by the script can be modified any time, it is located at ``C:\ProgramData\Automation\packages.csv``.

-Script may take some time to run as it downloads and installs some larger software packages such as Visual Studio 2022.
+Running the script may take some time, it downloads and installs some larger software packages such as Visual Studio 2022.

 Open PowerShell as Administrator and run the following: